yan-ren/speech-to-text-design-project/README.md

 ## Test the project

 Use .flac mono channel file to test the project.
+Or use the file in /testingAudioFile for simple testing.

 [https://cloud.google.com/speech/reference/rest/v1/RecognitionConfig#AudioEncoding]()